NexPlayer/Android-SDK/properties.md

 Sets the language of both audio and text played in multi-stream content.

-It can be used to set the preferred language of audio and text streams to be displayed in content,beforeNex- Player™ begins playing content.
+It can be used to set the preferred language of audio and text streams to be displayed in content, before NexPlayer begins playing content.

 > **Warning** To change any media streamwhilecontent is playing, the method setMediaStream should be called instead.